ESalmeronRV/OpenRowingMonitor/README.md

 This is a project I started for fun and it sould not be considered accurrate in any way.
 It requires to dissasembly your monitor and could lead to broke your machine.
 So, if you break it, it is only your responsability.

+# How does it works

+Basically, the ergometer has 4 wires.
+VCC, GND, Spinning sensor and seat sensor.
+We dont need VCC since its 3.3V and we cannot use it as a power source for the arduino (?).
+All you need to do is to connect GNDs to each other (Rowing machine with arduino) and connect Spinning sensor to A0 and seat sensor to A1.
+Would be nice to add a little capacitor in parallel between the sensors and GND to prevent noise, but in my experience its enough with the debounce mechanism inside the code.

 # Materials used:
 - Arduino UNO
 - I2C OLED Display